Waitangi Regional Park

 - Heritage Trails site

 Before you go

 - There are no toilets within the park itself (however they are at Evers-Swindell Park in Clive)

-Waitangi Regional Park is due to be transformed into a gateway icon for Napier and Hastings communities to enjoy.
-Check out this video to see more about what we are doing in this lovely space.
+Fittingly, the northern end has been transformed into a gateway icon for Napier and Hastings communities and you can view this video to see what has been done in this scenic space.

 Waitangi ranks within the top 10 wetlands in the region that require protection and enhancement as determined by Hawke’s Bay Regional Council.
 This area provides a variety of wetland and coastal habitats that support a significant population of bird species.
 It connects with the nearby Tukituki Estuary.
 The restoration of some of the wetland areas now is helping to provide habitats for seabirds, water fowl, fish, insects and plants along this coastline.

 The estuary initially linked the Ngaruroro and Tukituki river mouths and in the late 1800’s a small ferry boat transported people and goods across the rivers.
 Significant changes have occurred since then as a result of storms and coastal erosion.
 The construction of the Heretaunga Plains Flood Control Scheme in the 1960 and 70s further altered the wetlands.
 Numerous stopbanks and pump stations were constructed along these rivers and Muddy Creek south to the Tukituki River to provide flood protection and drainage to extensive areas of land between Napier and Hastings.
 While this was important for the economic development of Hawke’s Bay, it did help to destroy an extensive wetland system over this area which is now being restored.